saudiequity/Abitur/README.md

 # University Education

-▪︎ Concepts of Finance (New York Institute of Finance)
+▪︎ Concepts of Business (New York Institute of Finance)

 ▪︎ Phd.
 Thesis about IT Challenges in Mergers and Acquisitions (Heriot Watt University Dubai)